tesselle/tabula/README.md

 package to **tabula** that provides functions for chronological modeling and dating of archaeological assemblages from count data.

+**Prior to version 2.0.0, tabula included various matrix seriation methods.
+These methods have been moved to [kairos](https://packages.tesselle.org/kairos/), so that we no longer have chronological tools in two separate packages.**

     To cite tabula in publications use: